 Simon’s practice is focused on major projects and financings in Africa and emerging markets.
 Over the past 20 years, Simon has represented project finance clients, including major development banks, commercial lenders and sponsor groups in the power/renewables, mining, petrochemicals, oil and gas and transport/social infrastructure sectors.

-Simon is ranked in Band 1 for International Projects work from France by Chambers Global and Chambers Europe which have recently described him as “a top rate practitioner with a broad range of experience in international project finance,” “a hands-on partner and a pleasure to work with,” “from a Natural resources perspective, Simon is your man in Africa and a keen francophone expert” and as “stand[ing] out for “his expertise and pragmatism, maintained under quite significant pressure, as well as his extreme efficiency at processing new data.”
+Simon is ranked in Band 1 for International Projects work from France by Chambers & Partners and has been recently described as “a top rate practitioner with a broad range of experience in international project finance,” “a hands-on partner and a pleasure to work with,” “from a Natural resources perspective, Simon is your man in Africa and a keen francophone expert” and as “stand[ing] out for “his expertise and pragmatism, maintained under quite significant pressure, as well as his extreme efficiency at processing new data.”
 Chambers also recently recorded praise for Simon’s “tactful commercial approach to matters” and “ability to carefully manage the co-operation of different parties.”
 Who’s Who Legal described Simon as "one of the leading minds focused on the [Energy] industry."

 Prior to joining Orrick in 2016, Simon was a partner at Simmons & Simmons and previously served as co-head of Linklaters' North Africa practice.